-For businesses based in China and for the international businesses which trade with them, it is also an alarming and uncertain time.
+For businesses, it is an alarming and uncertain time.
 Business contracts are inevitably being interrupted and delayed.

 In the circumstances, businesses affected will need to carefully review their contractual rights and obligations.
 For contracts governed by English law, this may well require particular consideration of the force majeure clause, if any, as well as business continuity and/or disaster recover obligations.